Tinker Backend¶

 ❌ | — |

-Performance Note¶
+Performance note¶

 Each energy/frequency evaluation spawns a new Tinker subprocess, writes temporary parameter and coordinate files, and parses text output.
 This makes Tinker significantly slower per evaluation than in-process engines (~160 ms/eval vs ~5 ms for OpenMM, ~0.1 ms for JAX).